-- 29.8 This Chapter contains material about a number of aspects of proceedings concerning trusts, the estates of deceased persons (other than probate claims) and charities. - 29.9 The topics covered in this Chapter are (a) applications by trustees for directions and related matters, including Beddoe and Benjamin orders; (b) the Variation of Trusts Act 1958; (c) section 48 of the Administration of Justice Act 1985; (d) vesting orders as regards property in Scotland; (e) trustees under a disability; (f) lodgment of funds; (g) the estates of deceased Lloyd's Names; (h) judicial trustees/substitute personal representatives, and (i) bona vacantia and trusts.
+- 24.53 This Chapter contains material about a number of aspects of proceedings concerning trusts, the estates of deceased persons (other than probate claims) and charities. - The topics covered in this Chapter are (a) applications by trustees for directions and related matters, including Beddoe and Benjamin orders; (b) the Variation of Trusts Act 1958; (c) section 48 of the Administration of Justice Act 1985; (d) vesting orders as regards property in Scotland; (e) trustees under a disability; (f) lodgment of funds; (g) the estates of deceased Lloyd's Names; (h) judicial trustees/substitute personal representatives, and (i) bona vacantia and trusts. - 29.1 Most applications relating to trusts will be dealt with by a Master and should therefore be listed before a Master.
+They will only be heard by a High Court Judge if, exceptionally, the application is released to the Judge.